python-wheel-build/fromager/docs/customization.md

 any text between the prefix and suffix can be used to ensure the patches are applied in a specific order.

+Patch files can also be placed in a variant specific subdirectory, in order to allow variant specific patches, e.g. when the code base is a variant specific fork of the package and the global patches don't apply.

 Patches are applied by running `patch -p1 filename` while inside the root of the source tree.